Little Wizards: Production

 Len Janson and Check Menville created the show for Marvel Productions and developing it for ABC.
 ABC had brought in consulting company Q5 Corporation to help develop the show along with other series for the 1987–1988 season.
 Q5's consultants consist of psychology PhDs and advertising, marketing and research professionals.

-The show was promoted as a part of the third annual ABC Family Fun Fair, which brings the voice talent of the characters to perform highlights of their show.
-The show stopped in Oklahoma City Friday August 28 through Sunday August 30, 1987.
+The show was promoted as a part of the third annual ABC Family Fun Fair, which brought the voice talent of the characters to perform highlights of their show.
+The show stopped in Oklahoma City on August 28-30, 1987.